chennaitricolor/wastexchange-mob/README.md

 ## Releasing the app?

-- Create a file ``key.properties` inside project android root folder.
+- Create a file `key.properties` inside project android root folder.

-- Paste the following contents and save it
+- Paste the following contents and save it.

 ```
 storePassword="ENTER_THE_STORE_PASSWORD"